Serve & Collect III

-Serve & Collect III is the fourth studio album by American hip hop group Boss Hogg Outlawz.
-It was released on August 30, 2011 through Boss Hogg Outlawz/eOne Music.
+Serve & Collect III is the fourth and final studio album by American hip-hop group Boss Hogg Outlawz.
+It was released on August 30, 2011, through Boss Hogg Outlawz/eOne Music.
 The album marked the departure of founding members Chris Ward and Killa Kyleon, who left the group prior to the album's release.

 The album did not chart on the Billboard 200, though it did make it to four other charts including the R&B and rap charts.